The Statistical Complexity of Interactive Decision Making: Additional Related Work and Follow-Up Work

 \subsection{Posterior Sampling and the Information Ratio}

-In the structured bandit setting, \cite{russo2014learning,russo2018learning} introduce a parameter measure known as the \emph{information ratio} which bounds the Bayesian regret for posterior sampling and a related strategy called information-directed sampling.
+For structured bandits in the Bayesian framework, \cite{russo2014learning,russo2018learning} introduce a parameter measure known as the \emph{information ratio} which bounds the Bayesian regret for posterior sampling and a related strategy called information-directed sampling.
 For a given distribution $\mu\in\Delta(\cM)$ (typically the posterior distribution at a given round), estimator $\Mbar$, and action distribution $p$, the information ratio is given by

 Note that we consider the original definition from \cite{russo2018learning}, which uses KL divergence, but the concept of information ratio readily extends to other divergences such as Hellinger distance (a-la \pref{sec:general_distance}).